dspencej/UnscriptedAdventures/README.md

 ## Contact

-If you have any questions, feedback, or suggestions, feel free to join the [discussion](https://github.com/dspencej/UnscriptedAdventures/discussions) open an issue on GitHub.
+If you have any questions, feedback, or suggestions, feel free to join the [discussion](https://github.com/dspencej/UnscriptedAdventures/discussions) open an [issue](https://github.com/dspencej/UnscriptedAdventures/issues/new).

 ---